 What is AVB / ABV weed?

-Weed that’s been used in a vaporizer is referred to as AVB or ABV weed.
+Weed that’s been used in a portable or desktop vaporizer is referred to as AVB or ABV weed.
 AVB stands for ‘already vaped bud.’
 ABV is an acronym for ‘already been vaped.’
 You’ll see both terms used widely; using either one is fine.

 When you vaporize weed, it undergoes a process called decarboxylation.
 High temperatures convert the inactive THCA and CBDA into active THC and CBD.
 Users then inhale the psychoactive compounds in the form of vapor.

 If you’re new to vaping, you might be throwing away the browned nugs.
 All the weed that’s already been vaped is still useful, though, so start saving up your ABV weed.
 The already vaped buds left behind after you use a vaporizer can be recycled and used in various ways.

 The dispensaries are closed.
 Your guy is out of town.
 You’ve carefully scraped any remaining kief and leaf matter from your grinder long ago.
 We’ve all been there, stuck between resupplies with nothing to smoke.
 What to do?

 If you’re a vape user, you’re sitting on a potential goldmine of overlooked cannabinoids.
 Those toasty-brown buds you’ve been tipping into the ashtray have some life in them yet.
 With a little foresight, already vaped bud can come in handy in times of need.